Devix71/Transformer_Models_Classification_Practice/README.md

 Which shows a staggering overfitting on the 'horse' category, even if both the 'horse' and 'cat' categories were equally represented in the datasets.
 Not only that, but the object in the image belongs to the 'cat' category.
 The abysmal result may be a result of its training process or perhaps due to the small dataset (less than 3000 images for each category).

+## Implementing Multiclass Labeling

 Next, I tried to adapt the ViT model to do multiclass classification on the COCO dataset.
 This involved altering the data preprocessing steps by including more animal categories into the final datasets.
 Doing so led to encountering a challenge, namely the different numbers of images containing said objects.
 While the 'horse', 'cat', 'bird', and 'dog' had the necessary amount of images, the 'bear' and 'sheep' categories had around half or less than 2640 images.
 This shouldn't be a problem if the proportions are similar in the evaluation dataset, which they are due to the aforementioned splitting method.

-The code can be found in the notebook `Assignment2_CatsandHorses_COCO-MultiLabel.ipynb`
+The code can be found in the notebook `Assignment2_CatsandHorses_COCO-Multiclass.ipynb`

 After running the model on the new dataset, the results are: